-The Gut/Endometriosis Link and What You Can Do
+The Gut Health and Endometriosis Link and What To Do

 Schedule Appointment

-The Gut/Endometriosis Link and What You Can Do
+The Gut Health and Endometriosis Link and What To Do

-I’m forever inspired by by endometriosis patients and how committed they are to healing themselves at the root level.
-It’s not easy task with this disorder.
+I’m forever inspired by endometriosis patients and how committed they are to healing themselves at the root level.
+It’s not an easy task with this disorder.

-Endometrial tissue–which usually grows inside the uterus—grows elsewhere in endometriosis, including the fallopian tubes and ovaries.
-It can also grow on digestive organs and it’s commonly misdiagnosed as IBS.
-The symptoms can mimic each other: bloating, cramps, diarrhea, constipation.
+Endometrial tissue, which usually grows inside the uterus, grows elsewhere in endometriosis, including the fallopian tubes and ovaries.
+It can also grow on digestive organs, and it’s commonly misdiagnosed as IBS.
+The symptoms can mimic each other: bloating, cramps, diarrhea, and constipation.

 Many of my patients find that their diet and gut behavior are closely linked with the intensity of their symptoms.

-Here are some things that commonly help my gut/endometriosis patients:
+Here are some things that commonly help gut health and endometriosis:

 -Avoiding/minimizing dairy and sugar

--A low FODMAP diet (which has been shown in research to be helping with endometrial digestive issues)
+-A low FODMAP diet (which has been shown in research to help with endometrial digestive issues)

 -Addressing any gut imbalances (yeast, SIBO, dysbiosis, leaky gut) to help minimize gut inflammation and improve bowel movements